When we think of recycling, it may not occur to us that it's possible to recycle appliances. But they are actually great candidates for recycling!

 And the great thing about appliances is that there are programs and government-supported initiatives in many places throughout the country dedicated to appliance recycling.
 In fact, many states actually require that large appliances be kept out of landfills.
 These states, while not mandating that the appliances be recycled, have far more resources to facilitate appliance recycling.

-Anyone can take their old appliances to a proper recycling facility.
+Almost anyone can take their old appliances to a proper recycling facility.

 Anyone, that is, with a truck or other suitable vehicle to transport large, bulky and heavy appliances in.
 Not to mention being able to get the washer, dryer, or refrigerator out of the house and out onto the driveway or curb.